mohammed773535769-blip/Smart-Cashier/smart cashier/README.md

 ---

-## 👨‍💻 My Role
-- Mechanical design and assembly
-- Electrical wiring and power/control implementation
-- contribution to software and control logic
-- System integration and troubleshooting

----

 ## 🏁 Conclusion
 The Smart Cashier System demonstrates a practical application of mechatronics engineering by integrating mechanical design, electrical control, and AI-based computer vision into a single automated checkout solution.
 Despite time and hardware limitations, the project successfully validated the core concept and provides a strong foundation for real-world deployment and future enhancement.